SenseNet/sn-client/packages/sn-authentication-jwt/README.md

 You can use JWT authentication with a [preconfigured](https://community.sensenet.com/docs/web-token-authentication/) sensenet >7.0.0 backend.

-- **sessionLifetime** - You can change how user sessions should be persisted on the client, you can use _'session'_, whitch means the user will be logged out when closing a browser, or _'expiration'_, in that case the token expiration property will be used.
-This behaviour is implemented for JWT Authentication.
+- **sessionLifetime** - You can change how user sessions should be persisted on the client, you can use _'session'_, which means the user will be logged out when the browser is closed, or _'expiration'_, in that case the token expiration property will be used.
+This behavior is implemented for JWT Authentication.
 (See [JWT Token docs](http://community.sensenet.com/docs/web-token-authentication/) for further details)

 Service setup: